bazel-contrib/rules_jvm_external/README.md

 A bzl file that contains maven_jar and maven_aar rules for all artifacts in https://maven.google.com.
-Not guaranteed to be up to date.
+Not guaranteed to be correct or up to date.
+Some of the artifacts depend on artifacts that are not present on https://maven.google.com.
+We ignore these and hope not to fail.

 To use this from your project, in your `WORKSPACE` file add